Waseem3703/Pinterest-clone/readme.md

 ## ⭐ Support

-If you find this project helpful, consider giving it a ⭐ and sharing it with others!
+If you found this project helpful, please consider giving it a ⭐ on GitHub and sharing it with your peers!